This section provides general information about common eye problems. The information is © of the Optometry Association of Australia.

 Conjunctivitis is an inflammation of the conjunctiva, the thin, transparent layer covering the surface of the inner eyelid and a portion of the front of the eye.
 This condition appears in many forms and affects people of all ages.

-About 700,000 Australians, or 4% of the population, have diabetes.
+About 1 million Australians, or 4.4% of the population, have diabetes.
 Of these, more than 70% will develop some changes in their eyes within 15 years of diagnosis.
-Patients with diabetes are more likely to develop eye problems such as cataracts and glaucoma, but the effects it has on the retina is the main threat to vision.
+Patients with diabetes are more likely to develop eye problems such as cataracts and glaucoma, but the effects it may have on the retina is the main threat to vision.

 The tears your eyes normally produce are necessary for overall eye health and clear vision.
 Dry eye occurs when your eyes do not produce enough tears or produce tears which do not have the proper chemical composition.